MicrosoftDocs/azure-reference-other/stream-analytics-docs/isfirst-azure-stream-analytics.md

  ISFIRST is nondeterministic.
 Events are processed in temporal order.
 If there are several events with the same time stamp events are processed in the order of arrival.

 ## Examples
- Indicate whether a sensor reading event is the first within 10 minutes:
+ Indicate whether a sensor reading event is the first within 10 minute tumbling intervals:

 ```SQL
 SELECT